ropensci/osmdata/README.md

 ### `osmdatar`

-To enable different elements to be extracted from a single download, `osmdatar` allows raw data to first be downloaded prior to re-submission to the same function for subsequent parsing.
+`osmdatar` allows raw data to first be downloaded prior to re-submission to the same function for subsequent parsing.
+(This allows different elements to be extracted quickly and conveniently from a single download.)
 The `osmdatar` speed test thus simply requires:

 ``` r
 mb <- microbenchmark ( obj <- get_ways (url_download=dat_raw), times=100L )